-He spoke to the postmen in Hindi (the postmen didn’t speak English well but he did), then told us that because our postcard was thicker than normal, India wouldn’t treat it as a postcard.
-Instead, we’d have to buy an envelope and send it as a letter.
-Finally understanding the problem, Inna and I chose not to do this, instead we would send the postcard from a different destination (we’re in Ukraine now and we still haven’t sent it, grrr…).
+He spoke to the postmen in Hindi (the postmen didn’t speak English well but the guy helping us did, so he translated).
+Our helper then told us that because our postcard was thicker than normal (it was, but not by much), India wouldn’t treat it as a postcard.
+Instead, we had to buy an envelope and send it as a letter.
+Finally understanding the problem, Inna and I chose not to do this, instead we would send the postcard from a different destination (we’re in Ukraine as I write this and we still haven’t sent it, grrr…).

 Before leaving, we said thank you to the guy who helped us, and to our not-surprise, he didn’t ask for anything in return.
 He simply said you’re welcome and genuinely smiled, and we genuinely smiled back.
 Then we left.

 Lesson learned: Not a lesson, more of an insight.
 The difference between our experiences with Indians and the rest of the world isn’t India vs the rest of the world (that would be racist), it is the difference between tribal and civilized mentalities.
 This difference is significant in India because the country has a much higher number and percentage of people with tribal mentalities than the rest of the industrialized world.